davisantos-bit/davisantos-bit.github.io/_pages/cv.md

 # Publications

 * Santos, Marcelo Davi.
-Research and publications in Economics, Regional and Urban Economics, Public Policy, Economic Development, Violence and Crime, and Spatial Econometrics.
+Research and publications in Economics, Regional and Urban Economics, Public Policy, Economic Development, Violence and Crime, Health Economics and Spatial Econometrics.

 * Publications and academic works are available through the author's Lattes Curriculum, institutional repositories and academic profiles.